abhizer/abhizer.github.io/_posts/2019-12-21-windows-privilege-escalation-dnsadmin-to-domaincontroller.md

 permalink: /windows-privilege-escalation-dnsadmin-to-domaincontroller/
 ---

-# Windows Privilege Escalation: DNSAdmins to Domain Admins - Server Level DLL Injection

 Say you have compromised a Windows machine that provides Active Directory Directory Services to its users and have gained access as a user who is a part of the DNSAdmins group, you can use this method to privilege escalate.

 Here, what we're doing is:

-1. Making a dll payload that sends a reverse shell back to our machine with msfvenom.
+1. Making a dll payload that sends a reverse shell back to our machine with `msfvenom`.
 2. Serving it using SMB Server to make it available to the Windows machine.
 (You can use any other way to transfer it to the remote machine, but be careful, it might get nuked by the Anti-Virus.)
-And, we will also setup a netcat listener to catch our reverse shell.
+And, we will also setup a `netcat` listener to catch our reverse shell.
 3. Importing that dll in the DNS Server.
 4. Restarting the DNS Server so that it loads the dll file.